-MEMORIES of a cherished Ellemere Port eatery have been revived following the official opening of a care home’s dementia friendly café.
+MEMORIES of a cherished Ellesmere Port eatery have been revived following the official opening of a care home’s dementia friendly café Mansells.

 Aaron Court Care Home, on Princes Road, has named its new facility Mansells, after a now closed restaurant and café on Cambridge Road.

 The opening ceremony at the home was attended by the town’s MP Justin Madders and Deputy Mayor Cllr Paul Donovan.

 Residents, friends and families of those living and working at the home also joined the event – many of them with memories of the new café’s namesake.

 The original Mansells opened as a grocery store, then later a takeaway and finally café and restaurant, before closing.